BaoNguyen09/BaoNguyen09/README.md

 * 🌍  I'm based in Tucson, AZ
 * ✉️  You can contact me at [nttbvlogs@gmail.com](mailto:nttbvlogs@gmail.com)
-* 🧠  I'm learning Python, Java, HTML, CSS
+* 🧠  I'm learning Python, Java, HTML, CSS, JavaScript, AI and ML
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I love basketball and watching movies